Cyphrme/Coze/README.md

 optional, but omitting standard fields may limit compatibility.
 Binary values are encoded as [RFC 4648 base 64 URI canonical with padding truncated][RFC4648] (b64ut).
 The Coze objects `pay`, `key`, and `coze` have respective standard fields.
-Unmarshalling JSON with duplicate fields must error.
+Unmarshalling JSON with duplicate fields must result in an error.

 #### All Coze Standard Fields
 ![Coze Standard Fields](docs/img/coze_standard_fields.png)